jasonwoodland/iTerm2-borderless/README.md

 ### Moving the window

-You can drag the window by dragging along any edge of the window, eg. click and drag horizontally along the top edge of the window.
+You can move the window by dragging along any edge of the window, eg. click and drag horizontally along the top edge of the window.

-Alternatively, you can also ⌥⇧⌘-drag anywhere on the window.